To download your Access Keys, please click here

 What is an Access Key?

-Access Keys are customised ‘accessibility experience guides’.
+Access Keys are customised ‘accessibility guides’.
 They are descriptions of current and real-life situations that include comprehensive information and professional photographs contextualised with visitor experiences.
-Access Keys’ highly sequenced design process provides accessibility information, prediction, structure, orientation and sensory integration for participants visiting new venues or events.
-Access Keys help participants understand what to expect from a specific experience before attendance, help participants determine the suitability of a venue or event, help to interpret circumstances whilst in attendance and are a great tool for fostering independent participation.
+Access Keys’ highly sequenced design process provides accessibility information, prediction, structure, orientation and sensory integration for people visiting new venues or events.
+Access Keys help visitors understand what to expect from a specific experience before attending, help visitors determine the suitability of a venue or event, help to interpret circumstances whilst in attendance and are a great tool for fostering independent participation.

 An Access Key is an accessibility guide presented in a Portable Document Format (pdf).
 Access Keys are downloadable free of charge from the library page on our website as well as from the website of the clients we work closely with.
 Access Keys can be printed.
 Access Keys are also mobile responsive and can be downloaded and accessed on mobile devices, via our website.